Program and Competition Requirements

-Each competing team is required to schedule a pre-audit session with their Program Manager and submit the following reports in order to compete.
+Each competing team is required to schedule an Impact and Financial Reporting Review week with their Program Manager and submit the following reports in order to compete.

 Annual Report

-Every competing team must produce an annual report summarizing their projects, highlighting the impact made from April 14, 2024 – April 13, 2025.
-This mandatory document will be shared with judges during your 3-minute set-up period.
-Your annual report should detail project descriptions, target beneficiaries and actual impacts achieved.
+Every competing team must produce an annual report summarizing their projects, highlighting the impact made from April 13, 2025 – April 12, 2026, This mandatory document will be shared with judges during your 3-minute setup period.
+Your annual report should detail project descriptions, target beneficiaries, and actual impacts achieved.

 Each team’s Annual Report must be typed in a legible font size and should provide an overview of the team’s efforts, results and achievements.
 It may also include information on future plans for growth and expansion.